Brain, Nervous System and Mental Conditions

 Our neurosurgeons have a great deal of experience in diagnosing and treating babies and children with vascular diseases of the brain and spinal cord.
 We also have the specialized equipment needed to operate on babies and children.

-Our neurosurgeons have developed a special emphasis in treating Moyamoya disease.
-Children from across the country come to Children's for surgery, called pial synangiosis.
-Our neurosurgeons do about six of these operations every year.
+Our neurosurgeons have developed a special emphasis in treating moyamoya.
+Children from across the country come to Children’s for surgery called pial synangiosis.
+Our neurosurgeons do several of these operations every year.

 Our neurosurgeons also operate on adults with similar conditions at Harborview Medical Center, a part of UW Medicine.